 Together we can make Lightning Strike Productions grow further.
 We aim to provide more innovative and educational media for Palau, Micronesia and the world.

 Are you thinking of filming in Palau?
 Are you looking for a reliable and professional media production company to assist with your project?

 Lightning Strike Productions has worked with numerous broadcast entities in Palau over the years.
-Clients include the BBC, CNN, Arte, Thalassa 3, ABC, Channel 9 Australia, Animal Planet, National Geographic and Discovery Channel.
+Clients include the BBC, CNN, The Guardian, Aljazeera, ABC, Animal Planet, National Geographic and Discovery Channel.
 It’s also a regular contributor to online news media through it’s stringer services.